j-yarbrough/j-yarbrough.github.io/src/media.md

 </li>
 </ul>
 </div>
-<p class="smaller">Please note that Justin has no control over the accessibility of any links to third-party sites.</p>
+Please note that Justin has no control over the accessibility of any links to third-party sites